Feds hit brakes — again — on copper mining near Boundary Waters

-The Biden administration is seeking a 20-year moratorium on copper mining in Superior National Forest near the Boundary Waters National Canoe Area Wilderness, repeating a process that started, and stopped, under previous administrations.
+President Joe Biden's administration is seeking a 20-year moratorium on mining in Superior National Forest near the Boundary Waters Canoe Area Wilderness, restarting a process that started, and stopped, under previous administrations.

-In a joint announcement Wednesday, the U.S. Department of Interior and U.S. Department of Agriculture — which together regulate mining — said that the Forest Service has applied to the Bureau of Land Management for a mineral withdrawal.
-That starts deliberations for a 20-year withdrawal of more than 200,000 acres of federal land in the Rainy River Watershed in northern Minnesota from new mining permitting activity.
+The U.S. Department of Interior and U.S. Department of Agriculture — which together regulate mining — said in a joint statement Wednesday that they want to protect Minnesota's Boundary Waters, which they called a "unique natural wonder."

+The Forest Service has applied to the Bureau of Land Management for a 20-year mineral withdrawal of more than 200,000 acres of federal land in the greater watershed that includes the Boundary Waters.
+Such a withdrawal of land puts a moratorium on new mining permits and leases.
+Only Congress can enact a permanent ban.

+As part of the action, the Forest Service will restart a previously canceled study of the environmental, cultural and economic impacts of mining near the Boundary Waters.

+Notice of the withdrawal request is to be posted in the Federal Register shortly, triggering a 90-day public comment period.
+A final decision could take two years.

-A final decision on the request could take two years.
-If it takes effect, the moratorium could jeopardize the $1.7 billion Twin Metals copper-nickel mine that Chilean copper king Antofogasta wants to build next to the Boundary Waters.
-But Wednesday's announcement did not clarify the exact impact on that project.
+It is unclear what impact the withdrawal process or moratorium would have on the $1.7 billion Twin Metals copper-nickel mine that Chilean copper king Antofogasta wants to build next to the Boundary Waters.
+The project has union support, but the hardrock mine is vehemently opposed by environmental groups who say it will pollute the area's pristine water with toxic sulfide.

-The action does start a two-year period prohibiting any new federal mineral leases or prospecting permits being issued in the area, the announcement said, "but does not affect valid existing rights or activities on private lands."

-Twin Metals already holds two federal mineral leases renewed under the Trump Administration, after the Obama administration canceled them.
-And a moratorium would not affect existing leases.
-However, the renewal and reinstate of those leases remains in litigation and under review.
-The action could affect any additional mining leases Twin Metals might seek.
+The company already holds two crucial federal mineral leases that were renewed under the Trump administration after being canceled by the Obama administration.

+The Interior Department confirmed Wednesday that a proposed mineral withdrawal does not affect existing leases.

 "A place like the Boundary Waters should be enjoyed by and protected for everyone, not only today but for future generations," Secretary of the Interior Deb Haaland said in the statement.